Paying for PrEP

 Provincial Drug Programs

-The Ontario Drug Benefit covers the cost of PrEP for Ontarians enrolled in Ontario Works, the Ontario Disability Support Program, home care or community care programs.
+The Ontario Drug Benefit covers the cost of PrEP for Ontarians enrolled in a variety of support programs.

-If you are enrolled in Ontario Works, the Ontario Disability Support Program, home care or community care, then you have coverage for a variety of medications, including PrEP, through the Ontario Drug Benefit program.
+If you are enrolled in Ontario Works, the Ontario Disability Support Program, or home care or community care, then you have coverage for a variety of medications, including PrEP, through the Ontario Drug Benefit program.

 • When you fill a prescription, show your OHIP card to the pharmacist and you will only have to pay up to $2 each time you fill a prescription.